WalletConnect/walletconnect-docs/docs/swift/push/dapp-usage.md

 ### Where to Go from Here

 - Try our [Wallet App](https://github.com/WalletConnect/WalletConnectSwiftV2/tree/main/Example/WalletApp) and to test notifications.
 - Build API documentation in XCode: go to Product -> Build Documentation
+- View a [guide](../guides/dapp-push-integration.md) for common use cases for dapps that use push notifications.